Juuune/World_Weather_Analysis/README.md

 The Next question is "Is there a weather pattern by location?" for this task I first visualize the weather data and identify patterns using linear regression, correlation, clustering with k-means. </br>

-Finally, with all this consideration thw model can recommend the drean vacation location with travel route.
+Finally, with all this consideration the model can recommend the dream vacation location with travel route.

 #### Techniques used
 - Python with pandas, numpy and scipy.stats for data analysis <br/>